Volunteer applications for the 2019 Festival will open on November 1, 2018

-The National Folk Festival is a Volunteer driven event taking on over 1400 volunteers each year.
-At the heart of our volunteer community are the festival’s Area Coordinators who take on the responsibility of running the festival’s 50 plus volunteer teams.
+At the heart of our volunteer community are the Festival’s Area Coordinators, who take on the responsibility of running the festival’s 50 plus volunteer teams.

-Each year the festival has a number of Area Coordinator and shift manager positions that become available.
-We are always on the look out for people with a passion for the National Folk Festival who are willing to become more involved with the event.
+Each year there are a number of vacancies for Area Coordinator, Assistant Area Coordinator and shift manager positions.
+We are always on the look out for people with a passion for the Festival who are willing to become more involved with the event.

-If you are keen to be more involved and become a member of the festival family we are looking for people who:
+If you are keen to be more involved and become a member of the festival family that helps plan and manage the event, we are looking for people who:

 - Have been to the festival before as a volunteer or a patron